magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Why that city, though?
 Why not Perth, or Adelaide, or somewhere far enough to erase comparison altogether?

-Perhaps because, to me, while in Melbourne I can constantly express myself; while in Sydney I am constantly performing for others.
+Because, to me, while in Melbourne I could constantly express myself; while in Sydney I am constantly performing for others.

 When I asked my friends what they thought of Melbourne, their answers came quickly, almost rehearsed.